 So the science is there, the team dynamic is there, and the will to success is there in spades… but where are the women?
 In a sport that prides itself on gender equality, the lack of female representation in the squad is something Tveiten is very keen to rectify for 2024.

 “For us, it’s a really big goal to be competitive in the mixed relay in 2024.
 So the next obvious step is working to have more women.
-Miller should also be going to Tokyo in 2020, but the other ones are not so good yet.
+Miller will be going to Tokyo, but the other ones are not so good yet.
 But they’re hard-working and I think we will be able to achieve that.”

 “Yes, we are happy,” admits Tveiten.
 “We have a little bit of progress each year.
 And we now have three athletes who are prepared for a medal in the Tokyo Olympics.”

-Google ‘famous Norwegian sportspeople’ in a year’s time, and don’t be surprised to see the names ‘Blummenfelt’, ‘Iden’ and ‘Stornes’.
+Google ‘famous Norwegian sportspeople’ in a week’s time, and there might be a few new additions.